sleclercq/mtgox-java/README.md

 mtgox-java
 ==========

-A Java API for the MtGox bitcoin currency exchange.
+A Java API for the MtGox bitcoin currency exchange based on Spring & Maven.

 Warning:  Testing has not yet been done for each currency to ensure that mtgox's various 'magic' mutlipliers work.
 Use at own risk and double-check order sizes, prices and volumes are working for your currency before doing any large trades or using in a production environment.